Combining sustainability and classic design through innovation

 Design data is tailored to GPS-connected construction machines, eliminating repeated on-the-ground staking, interpretation of plans and guesswork by contractors and machine operators.
 According to our findings since we first implemented this technology in 2018, machine hours can be reduced by as much as 25%, contributing significantly to savings in project time and cost.

 For more than twenty years, a vast majority of our design work has included other land uses besides golf, such as paths for general outdoor activities, horse riding, cross-country skiing and fishing, mixing innovation with safety considerations.
 This breaks down barriers between golfers and other stakeholders, encourages more acceptance by others, and sometimes creates new revenue streams, such as by encouraging better use of the clubhouse by people who do not play golf.

 Combining new ball launch monitoring technology and aerospace engineering, we can assess safety risk from errant golf shots and intelligently minimize mowing, irrigation and fertilizer footprints by applying our own extensive golf shot database to any combination of wind, temperature, altitude, topography and golfer demographics.

-The Company and Founder
+Company and Main Designer